-Snow and wind warning for drivers across Scotland
+Snow and ice warnings remain across Scotland

 Fresh snow showers and icy conditions overnight into Wednesday could continue to disrupt travel.